npatel126/Recipe-Community-/README.md

 > [!WARNING]
 > !!!
 EXPOSING THIS APPLICATION TO THE INTERNET IS NOT ADVISED !!!
 >
-> THE APPLICATION HAS NOT BEEN THOROUGHLY TESTED TO ENSURE ITS SAFETY
+> THE APPLICATION HAS NOT BEEN THOROUGHLY TESTED TO ENSURE ITS SAFETY & SECURITY
 >
 > DO SO AT YOUR OWN RISK